By Birger Sevaldson

-1.1 STRUCTURAL RELATIONS, HIERARCHICAL SUPRA AND SUB SYSTEMS (GREENS) (STR)
+1.1 STRUCTURAL RELATIONS, HIERARCHICAL SUPRA- AND SUBSYSTEMS (GREENS) (SR)

-Example: there is not a causal relationship between the wheels and the frames of a bicycle in the sense that e.g the frame decreases if the wheels increase.
-They are assembled in a structure where they generate together a surplus output.
+Example: There is no causal relationship between the wheels and the frames of a bicycle in the sense that the frame becomes smaller if the wheels grow larger.
+They are assembled in a structure where what they generate together creates a surplus output.
 The whole is more than the sum of the parts.

-Example: The relation in the air traffic system between the planes and the control system.
-The amount of plains do not automatically decrease if the control system is reduced.
-It only happens through institutional regulations.
+Example: Think of the relation in the air traffic system between the planes and the control system.
+The number of planes does not automatically decrease if the control system is reduced.
+This only happens through institutional regulations.

 More on structural relations here: >>>>>

-Example: The rubber in the tires of the cars and the bikes come from the same producer.
+Example: The rubber in the tires of cars and bikes comes from the same producer.

-1.2 SEMANTIC (Semiotic), THEMATIC, ASSOCIATIVE AND REPRESENTATIONAL RELATIONS (BLUE) (ATR)
+1.2 SEMANTIC (Semiotic), THEMATIC, ASSOCIATIVE AND REPRESENTATIONAL RELATIONS (BLUE) (SA)

 Cow — is a — mammal